bibleexchange/courses/_translations/synoptic-gospels/004_luke/0401_introduction_to_luke.md

 #### This book is addressed to a man named Theophilus (1:3)

-#### Kitabu hiki kiliandikwa kwa mtu mmoja aitwaye Theophilus (1:3)
+#### Kitabu hiki kiliandikwa kwa mtu mmoja aitwaye Theophilo (1:3)

 The name Theophilus means “Lover of God” or “Loved of God.”
 He was probably a man of upper class because the title “Most Excellent” was generally applied only to officials or to members of the aristocracy.

-Jina la Theophilus linamaanisha "Mpenzi wa Mungu" au "mmoja aliyependwa na Mungu."
+Jina la Theophilo linamaanisha "Mpenzi wa Mungu" au "mmoja aliyependwa na Mungu."
 Anaweza kuwa mtu wa juu kwa sababu cheo "mtukufu" kilikuwa kinatumika tu kwa viongozi au wanachama wa hali ya juu ya kijamii.

 #### The author, Luke, is referred to by name three times only